-Bacterial cells are lysed under alkaline conditions and the crude lysates are cleared using the QIAfilter Cartridge.
-At this stage, the Endotoxin Removal Buffer is added to the filtered lysate, which is incubated on ice.
-The cleared lysate is then loaded onto the anion-exchange tip where plasmid DNA selectively binds under appropriate low-salt and pH conditions.
-RNA, proteins, metabolites, and other low-molecular-weight impurities are removed by a medium-salt wash, and ultrapure plasmid DNA is eluted in high-salt buffer (see flowchart "QIAGEN Plasmid Kit procedures").
+Neutralized bacterial lysates are incubated directly in the QIAfilter Cartridge and cleared in seconds by filtration.
+After the endotoxin removal step, the cleared lysate is then loaded onto the anion-exchange tip where plasmid DNA selectively binds under appropriate low-salt and pH conditions.
+RNA, proteins, metabolites, and other low-molecular-weight impurities are removed by a medium-salt wash, and ultrapure plasmid DNA is eluted in high-salt buffer.
 The DNA is concentrated and desalted by isopropanol precipitation and collected by centrifugation.